Image Source : connections.be

 Qatar Visa Requirements for Indians – New Rules!

 Indians can enter and stay in Qatar Visa free for 30 days according to the new rules.
 This 30 day period could be further extended to another 30 days upon applying for an extension.
 The news has come as big relief for Indians working in Qatar as their family can now come and visit them without any hassles.
 If you have your Indian passport, then you can simply book a flight ticket to Qatar and go.
 Also, travellers can make use of this opportunity to explore Qatar!

 These are the top experiences you shouldn’t miss out according to TripAdvisor.

-Sandboarding is literally strapping yourself to a board and sliding down a sand hill.
+Sandboarding is literally strapping yourself to a board and sliding down a sandhill.
 In Qatar, the desert has sand dunes which are hundreds of meters high!
 Sliding down from the top of such dunes would be quite a blast.
-It’s incredible fun to go sliding down at high speeds maneuvering the board in the sands.
+It’s incredible fun to go sliding down at high speeds manoeuvring the board in the sands.
 Experience the joy of surfing without the fear of drowning in water!

 2. Dune Bashing Safari

 Go for a desert safari in Qatar and experience an exhilarating drive over sand dunes in a 4×4.
 Dune bashing is easily one of the most adrenaline-pumping action you can get in Qatar.
 The drivers are professionals who can seriously drive.
 Hold onto your seat belts as they attack impossible mountains of steep sand and sheer drops.